 Note: Most linguists follow Marija Gimbates' Kurgan theory.
 A smaller group follow Colin Renfrew's Anatolian theory.
 I am admittedly only an amateur, but I prefer Diakonov's Balkan theory, which is also a part of Renfrew's extended theory

-Botai culture (~3700 bc) was perhaps the first to domesticate the horse.
-It is highly uncertain whether they spoke an early Uralic dialect or represented a "far-eastern" PIE dialect, possibly the ancestor of Tokharian.
+Botai culture (~3700 bc, north-central Kazakhstan) was perhaps the first to domesticate the horse.
+They may have spoken an early Uralic dialect.

 The Stedny Stog culture would continue